 One fun activity for kids at Fort Jefferson is to look for the carvings from master bricklayer J.N.O.
 Nolan.
 During his time working on Fort Jefferson, Nolan etched his name in several places at the fort.

-If you want to snorkle in Key West with kids, this is a perfect place to do it.
-The crystal clear water is between 5-15 feet and allows you to see beautiful fish, sea turtles and of course, coral.
+If you want to snorkel in Key West with kids, this is a perfect place.
+The crystal clear water is between 5-15 feet and allows you to see beautiful fish, sea turtles, and coral.

 Day Trip to Dry Tortugas

-The Yankee Freedom is the preffered day trip company from the park system.
-They pick up at 7:30 at the Ferry Terminal and leave Tortuga at 3pm.
+Yankee Freedom is the preferred day trip company from the park system.
+They pick up at 7:30 at the Ferry Terminal and leave Tortuga at 3 pm.

 Ferry Terminal: 100 GRINNELL STREET